 Do I Need Vaccines for Philippines?

-What is the Climate Like in Philippines?
+What Is the Climate Like in Philippines?

 Visiting Cebu Island